gregtwallace/certwarden.com/docs/2_getting_started/4_acme_configuration.md

 ACME Servers are the remote entities that actually issue certificates to you via the ACME specification.

-By default, LeGo includes the Let's Encrypt production and staging servers.
+By default, Cert Warden includes the Let's Encrypt production and staging servers.
 See [ACME Servers](/docs/user_interface/acme_servers) for details on how to change this.